Skip to main content

 Enter the artist's name in the Cover artwork by [Artist Name] placeholder.
 This text is always italicized and center-aligned.

-To link posts to the issue landing page, follow these steps:
+To link posts to the issue landing page:

 Go to the stacking card for the genre you plan to link.